- How do I sign a waiver?

 - Are there any photos that will be taken while I am on the haunted trail?

 Your photo will be taken.
 By purchasing a ticket to Scarrigan Farms, you agree to have your photo taken and be used for marketing, as well as other purposes.
-And, if you make a great enough scared face, may be used on our social media platforms or website.
+And, if you make a great enough scared face, it may be used on our social media platforms or website.

 - Do children get a discount?